 Mistake #4: Not Applying for Grants and Scholarship

-The costs of culinary school – though notoriously high – don’t have to be overwhelming.
-In fact, the majority of students receive some sort of financial assistance, whether in the form of loans, scholarships, grants, or work-study programs.
+Though notoriously high, culinary school costs don’t have to be overwhelming.
+In fact, most students receive some financial assistance through loans, scholarships, grants, or work-study programs.

 Learn What Grants and Scholarships are Offered through the School